argoproj/argo-rollouts/docs/proposals/statefulset-support.md

 1. How can we suspend the StatefulSet such that we don't have to worry about git changes overriding rollouts.
 Rollouts currently uses the `spec.paused` field on Deployments to prevent the Deployment from creating new replicasets.
 What would be the corresponding way to do this with StatefulSets?
   1a. a if we cannot achieve this with a paused parameter we may need to handle the creation of the statefulsets in the controller.
+2. Should Argo Rollouts natively support volume snapshotting or would this exist as a step plugin?